Blog

 Case Study: Smear Campaign by Ex-Client

-A business owner approached me after falling prey to an extensive online reputation smear campaign, likely orchestrated by a disgruntled ex-client.
+A business owner approached me after they had fallen prey to an extensive online reputation smear campaign, likely orchestrated by a disgruntled ex-client.
 One of the more damaging links was the creation of a false LinkedIn account under the name of the business owner.

 The ex-client then posted a series of negative headlines in the profile section, including adding false and damaging previous employers (such as working at a strip club) and uploaded altered images (including one holding a sign saying “I am a crook”).